'Dear Apple, The iPhone X and Face ID Are Orwellian and Creepy' - Slashdot

 This guy has no idea how Face ID works (Score:1)

-You're showing your password to everyone (Score:1)
+You're showing your password to everyone (Score:2)

 Right answer, wrong analysis (Score:2)